The Durham beekeeping course taking place at St Mary's College is returning in early June.

-There are three opportunities to take part in the Durham beekeeping course; it runs on the early May Bank Holiday, on Saturday May 4, and again on Saturday June 1 and Sunday June 2.
+There are two opportunities left to take part in the Durham beekeeping course; it runs on Saturday June 1 and Sunday June 2.
 It takes place at St Mary's College off Elvet Hill Road on the main Durham University campus to the south of the city.

 It runs for a day, between 10am and 5pm.